macielbombonato/bottleneck-nodejs/README.md

 ### Target API System

-On a real situation, this will be your system or as mentioned before, can be Salesforce Marketing Cloud.
+On a real situation, this will be the system that you want to call.

 ## How to run it